 Chemotherapy is prepared for administration to a cancer patient.
 Our board-certified oncologists, Dr. Rebecca Newman, Dr. Todd Erfourth, and Dr. Bridget Urie oversee the diagnosis and treatment of many types of cancer in dogs and cats.
 Most chemotherapy is well-tolerated by dogs and cats.

 Veterinary Technicians in the Dermatology Department routinely screen tissue and fluid samples for the presence of bacteria, fungi, and parasites.

 Digital x-rays are reviewed by the Veterinarians at PVSEC; however, the images can also be reviewed by a radiologist when an additional expert opinion is necessary.

-Digital x-rays can be taken in one of our two radiology suites.
+Digital x-rays can be taken in one of our three radiology suites.